 What Makes OSMOLEX® ER (amantadine) Unique?

-OSMOLEX ER has a consistent pharmacokinetic profile with the Osmodex® delivery system that delivers amantadine throughout the day1,2
+OSMOLEX ER has a consistent pharmacokinetic profile with the Osmodex® delivery system that delivers amantadine1,2

-When taken in the morning, amantadine plasma levels are higher during the day and lower during the night,
+When taken in the morning, amantadine plasma levels are higher during the day,

 without any mid-day trough effect.2